Research award: Agriculture and Food Security 2019

 Please note that doctoral and postdoctoral candidates, or those who have already completed a PhD or postdoc, should not apply.

 It is highly desirable that the candidate is enrolled in (or has recently completed) a master’s program related to one of the following areas:

 - Agricultural economics, with a focus on agribusiness;

-- Rural sociology/rural development with a focus on agriculture and/or climate change;
+- Rural sociology and/or development, with a focus on agriculture;

-- Business administration/management with a focus on agricultural entrepreneurship
+- Business administration and/or management, with a focus on agricultural entrepreneurship.

 Your research proposal should demonstrate: